heshamebaid/pizza_violation_system/README.md

 - **Technologies:** Python, Ultralytics YOLO, DeepSORT, OpenCV, pika, requests
 - **Logic Summary:**
     - Each hand is tracked independently across frames.
-    - If a hand intersects an ROI, it is marked as "was in ROI".
+    - If a hand enters an ROI, it is marked as "was in ROI".
     - When that hand later touches the pizza:
-        - If holding a scooper: **No violation**
+        - If holding a scooper: **No violation** (and the hand must leave the ROI before a new violation can be triggered)
         - If not holding a scooper: **Violation flagged**
-    - After touching the pizza, the hand's ROI state is reset.
+    - After a correct scooper use (touches pizza with scooper), the hand must leave the ROI before a new violation can be triggered.
+While in the ROI after correct use, no violation is possible until the hand leaves and re-enters the ROI.
 - **Robustness Improvements:**
     - Lowered hand detection threshold for higher recall.
     - DeepSORT tracker tuned with higher max_age and min_hits for better continuity.